ameen90913/OptiBlink/README.md

 OptiBlink is an innovative assistive technology solution designed to help paralyzed patients communicate through blink-based text input.
 Using computer vision and machine learning, the system detects eye blinks and converts them into text input using Morse code patterns, enabling individuals with limited mobility to type and communicate effectively.

+The interface has been streamlined to focus on core functionality: text input via Morse code and emergency SOS capabilities, providing a clean and efficient user experience.

 ## ✨ Features

 - **Real-time Eye Tracking**: Advanced computer vision using MediaPipe for precise eye landmark detection
 - **Blink Detection**: Sophisticated algorithm to detect and differentiate between intentional and natural blinks
 - **Morse Code Translation**: Converts blink patterns into text using Morse code system
-- **Emergency SOS System**: Critical safety feature for medical emergencies using SOS Morse pattern
+- **Emergency SOS System**: Critical safety feature for medical emergencies using SOS Morse pattern (`......`)
 - **Auto-completion**: Intelligent word suggestions using Trie data structure and frequency analysis
 - **Text-to-Speech**: Built-in speech synthesis for auditory feedback
 - **Customizable Interface**: Adjustable sensitivity and calibration options